pwenker/quizli/docs/learning_guide/documentation.md

 ## Learning by Example: `quizli`

-After reading the previous sections, you might want see some examples on how

 I encourage you to browse through `quizli's` documentation and whenever you see something you like, or you are curious of how things are done, take a look at the corresponding sections in the